Anxiety (Doechii song): Commercial performance

 "Anxiety" debuted at number 13 on the Billboard Hot 100.
-During its second week on the chart, "Anxiety" climbed to number 10, becoming her first top ten song and her highest charting song to date.
+During its second week on the chart, "Anxiety" climbed to number 10, becoming her first top ten song and her highest-charting song to date.
 In the United Kingdom, "Anxiety" debuted at number four on the UK Singles Chart on March 14, 2025 – for the week ending date March 20, 2025 – becoming Doechii's highest-debuting song and first top ten song in Britain.
 The following week, "Anxiety" climbed one position to its peak of number three on the UK Singles Chart.
 Sleepy Hallow's version of "Anxiety" debuted at number 15 on the UK Singles Chart, later peaking at number 15.

 In late March 2025, "Anxiety" topped the charts in Australia, Switzerland, New Zealand, and Latvia.

-In France, the song debuted at number 17, becoming Doechii's first entry but the highest entry for a female rapper since "Fefe" by Nicki Minaj and 6ix9ine, who debuted at number 16 in 2018.

-The next week, the song entered in the top ten, at number 7, becoming Doechii's first top ten ever and the first since "Paint the Town Red" by Doja Cat.

-The song is currently certified platinum for 200,000 units gold, becoming the rapper's first gold certification.
+In France, the song debuted at number 17, becoming Doechii's first entry there and the highest entry for a female rapper since "Fefe" by Nicki Minaj and 6ix9ine, whicb debuted at number 16 in 2018.
+The next week, the song entered in the top ten, at number 7, becoming Doechii's first top ten and the first rap song to do so since Doja Cat's "Paint the Town Red" (2021).
+The song is certified platinum for 200,000 units gold, becoming the rapper's first gold certification.